georgeflanagin/retirement/README.md

 `hiredate` same formats as birthdate.

 `min-age` in years, but non-integers are not currently supported.
+Defaults to 55

 `req-years` also in whole years.
+Defaults to 10

 `magic-number` often, there is some value that is usually the sum of years of service and age.
+Defaults to 75

 Example: